Walleye Regulation Fact Sheets

 Assessing a Minimum Length Walleye Restriction

-Ample water and aggressive fish stocking produced numerous "new" walleye fisheries across North Dakota in the last decade.
+Ample water and aggressive fish stocking produced numerous “new” walleye fisheries across North Dakota in the past two decades.
 These new lakes are productive, and have provided fantastic fishing opportunities.

-With an increase in walleye anglers, concerns by some regarding the potential for overharvest and requests for special regulations to curtail harvest are more common.
-On many new waters, a minimum length limit to allow little fish to grow before being harvested is the most often-requested regulation.
+With an increase in walleye anglers, concerns by some regarding the potential for overharvest, and requests for special regulations to curtail harvest, are more common.
+On many new waters, a minimum length limit to allow small fish to grow before being harvested is the most often-requested regulation.